AguaClara/Textbook/Sedimentation/Sed_Intro.rst

 Again, we can draw a parallel with the Moody Diagram.
 The general form of the terminal velocity equation is like the Darcy-Weisbach equation; it is always true.
 The terminal velocity in the laminar flow region is like the Hagen-Poiselle equation; it is only good for laminar flow.
 We will use the laminar specific condition because we are working with flocs with low Reynolds numbers.

 Our equations for terminal velocity depend on the density of a floc.
 As discussed in previous sections, we know that there is a specific relationship between the density of a floc and the diameter of a floc because flocs are fractals and as flocs get bigger, their density gets lower.
-We can account for the size and density relationship by modifying the terminal velocity equation. [[MORE INFO NEEDED TO UNDERSTAND WHAT HAS ALREADY BEEN EXPLAINED IN THE FLOCCULATION SECTION]]
+We can account for the size and density relationship by modifying the terminal velocity equation.

+.. _heading_terminal_velocity_equation:

 .. math::